JuliaAI/MLJScientificTypes.jl/docs/src/index.md

 ### The scientific type of tuples, arrays and tables

 **Important Definition 1** Under any convention, the scitype of a tuple is a `Tuple` type parametrised by scientific types:

 ```@example 5
-using ScientificTypes # hide
+using MLJScientificTypes #hide
 scitype((1, 4.5))
 ```

-**Important Definition 2** The scitype of an `AbstractArray`, `A`, is always`AbstractArray{U}` where `U` is the union of the scitpyes of the elements of `A`, with one exception: If `typeof(A) <:
+**Important Definition 2** The scitype of an `AbstractArray`, `A`, is always`AbstractArray{U}` where `U` is the union of the scitypes of the elements of `A`, with one exception: If `typeof(A) <:
 AbstractArray{Union{Missing,T}}` for some `T` different from `Any`, then the scitype of `A` is `AbstractArray{Union{Missing, U}}`, where `U` is the union over all non-missing elements, **even if `A` has no missing elements**.

 This exception is made for performance reasons.
 If one wants to override it, one uses `scitype(A, tight=true)`.

 ```@example 5
 v = [1.3, 4.5, missing]